MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/mapping.md

 ## Setting up mapping

 __The Minecraft Overviewer Successor__ fork of the original and now unmaintained __Overviewer__ is the mapping software that MSCS uses.
+At the time of writing a confusing situation exists where the forked project is dependent on documentation published by the unmaintained project.
+Please be mindful of this when following links from the unmaintained __docs.overviewer.org__.

-> __NOTE:__ We suggest [building Overviewer from source][building] as the fork does not currently release binaries.
+Start with [building Overviewer from source][building] as the fork does not currently release binaries.

-__Once you have followed these instructions, come back here for further instructions.
+__Once you have prepared a build, come back here for further instructions.
 Don't read the "Running the Overviewer" section, as it will differ in MSCS.__

 ### Configuring Overviewer